-Fas network operator SGN submitted plans earlier this year for H100, the world’s first domestic hydrogen heating grid.
-The first homes in the world to use green hydrogen through a local gas grid will move ahead in Fife, Scotland by the end of next year, subject to planning permission.
+Fas network operator SGN submitted plans in 2021 for H100, the world’s first domestic hydrogen heating grid.
+The first homes in the world to use green hydrogen through a local gas grid , in Fife, Scotland, are expected to receive the hydrogen in early 2023.

 In 2020, in the first HyDeploy pilot trial, 20% of hydrogen was injected and blended into Keele University's existing private gas network, which supplies 30 faculty buildings and 100 domestic properties.